 - Take Stock of Your Business & Make Improvements

 What kind of shape is your business in?
 Are you financially healthy and profitable?
-There are many drivers of business value beyond profits, and we discuss many of them in our “Guide to Maximizing Business Value.”
+There are many drivers of business value beyond profits, and we discuss many of them here.
 Strong management, market share, reputation, quality products and services, and documented processes and procedures are just a few of the things that buyers will review when they consider whether to buy your business and how much they are willing to pay.
 Give your business a fresh coat of paint – both literally and figuratively -- to put it in the best light for potential buyers.
 Sellers pay top dollar for high quality, and it can take time and energy to prepare your business for sale.